+£5 5 0 net.

-Demy Quarto, with 33 full page Woodbury-gravures from photographs by the author. £1 8 0 net.
-"A handsome book, with illustrations after excellent photographs by the author.
+"A handsome book with illustrations after excellent photographs by the author.
 The descriptive chapters are well written."-Saturday Review.

-"Mr. Cave has scored another distinct triumph . . . it is the most praiseworthy attempt to paint the lily that we have seen."-Ceylon Independent.
-IV.
+"Mr. Cave has scored another distinct triumph . . . it is the most praiseworthy attempt to paint the lily that we have seen."-Ceylcn Independent.